aborigene/node-rdkafka-otel/Readme.md

 - git
 - docker
 - docker-compose
-- node (might need some more dependencies)
-- npm install @opentelemetry/sdk-node @opentelemetry/api
-- jaeger (support for jaegertracing/all-in-one:1.25 and older because of Go version)
 - Dynatrace
 -- Setting "Enable Go static application monitoring on every host" must be enabled -- Rule "Do not monitor processes if Go binary linkage equals 'static' (Rule id: #47)" must be disabled

+## Extra Prerequisites

+All requirements are setup on containers upon start of docker-compose.
+In case you want to run everything locally, these are the extra requirements you should install:

+- node (might need some more dependencies) - Only if you want to run it locally and not through docker-compose
+- Node modules (just run ```npm install``` inside the main repository folder)
+  - @opentelemetry/sdk-node
+  - @opentelemetry/api
+  - @opentelemetry/exporter-jaeger
+  - @opentelemetry/sdk-node
+  - @opentelemetry/sdk-trace-base
+  - express
+  - mongoose
+  - node-rdkafka
+  - uuid
+- jaeger (support for jaegertracing/all-in-one:1.25 and older because of Go version)
 ## How to use this

 To start playing around just run the command below inside the main repository folder: